Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 - Search and validate your indexed content and permissions using [Index browser](./connectors-index-search.md)
 - You may find answers to common questions in our [FAQ section](./frequently-asked-questions.md)

-For MS Search, if you need to customize the search results page.
+For Microsoft  Search, if you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](customize-search-page.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/graph/support).